Breakthrough Mentoring Programme

 At the end of the nine-month mentoring period (or earlier, at your request), each mentee will receive a 45-minute one-to-one Zoom tutorial with a Curtis Brown or C&W literary agent.
 The agent will read the opening 3,000-word extract from your novel-in-progress plus your synopsis.
 They will provide detailed feedback as well as answering questions about your writing more generally and your potential next steps.

 For all our mentees – when you’re ready to send the project you’re working on to agents, an experienced member of the CBC team will help you submit your work to the agents at Curtis Brown and C&W.

 Eligibility and applications

 This mentoring is part of The Breakthrough Writers’ Programme, an initiative offering funded opportunities to under-represented writers.
-Applications for the autumn 2021 programme will be opening soon.

 Meet our author-mentors

 Our mentoring team are all published author-tutors – and we’ll be adding more great mentors to this team across the year.

 Catherine Johnson, Author